linkuso/iw4x-linux-server-installscript/README.md

 # iw4x-linux-server-installscript
-Script to install IW4x and wine on a Linux server
+Script to install IW4x + IW4M-Admin and wine on a Debian 9 Linux server

 Make the install.sh executable as root by running " chmod +x install.sh "